jacobmrivera/YOLO-Object-Detection-Project/README.md

 # YOLO Object Detection Project
 Scripts and pipeline to support training a YOLOv8 Object Detection model from custom dataset.

+Runnable scripts can be found under scripts/ dir.
+It is not requires to have an active venv, as the bash scripts will activate and deactivate the venv automatically.
+If using a Windows machine, \ vs / will have to be hand edited.
+In future edits, this might become a feature but for now, sorry!

 # Setting Up Your Python Environment